Sunday Jack Akpan

-Sunday Jack Akpan (born Ikot Ide Etukudo, 1940) is a Nigerian sculptor who has been described as "the contemporary African equivalent of the medieval artisan".
-He is most famous for his work in cement, in which he crafts traditional-style statues of tribal leaders and other figures, mainly as grave art, which he then paints; he has also created other types of commercial art, including religious figures and business signage.
+Sunday Jack Akpan (born in Nigeria on 1 August 1940) is a Nigerian sculptor who has been described as "the contemporary African equivalent of the medieval artisan".
+He is noted for his work in cement, in which he crafts traditional-style statues of tribal leaders and other figures, mainly as grave art, which he then paints.
+He has also created other types of commercial art, including religious figures and business signage.
 His work has been shown at the Venice Biennale and at the Centre Pompidou in Paris, among other venues.
-Some of his work is in the collection of the Horniman Museum in London.

-Biography

-Sunday Jack Akpan is a post-war contemporary artist who concentrated on sculpture.
-Akpan was born in Ikot Ide Etukudo, Nigeria on August 1, 1940.
-He mainly works in group exhibitions and has a solo show.
-The medium he is known for sculpting with is cement.
-The types of artwork that he makes are traditional figures and grave artworks.
-Another factor this artist has is that belief-based ideologies can have a different style that could be more on the religious side.
-Most of his figures are correlated to tribal leaders and are big-scale sculptures.
-His artwork has brought him success as he has been almost throughout Europe, and even Japan.
-Sunday Jackpan a Nigerian artist tries to share his point of view on the history of African culture, most of his sculptures are African people and he does these great exhibitions in Europe.
-He is very proud of being and spreading his knowledge within his artworks on that topic.
-Akpan is also ranked in the top 100,000 artists globally, but his best rank and time in his career was in 2001.

-Education
+Early life and education

+Akpan was born in Ikot Ide Etuk Udo, in the district of Ibesikpo, Nigeria on 1 August 1940.
 The level of success in Akpan's education is currently unknown.
 Sunday Jack Akpan was taught layering brick, by Mr. Albert Edet Essien.
 This experience helped guide him to progress in his cement skills in sculpting his naturalistic large-scale figures.